 With that all being said, Joe was not done eating–I feel like we say this a lot.
 We turned this pizza crawl into a sfogliatella crawl too!
 One of Joe’s favorite Italian desserts, Naples is famous for these.
 They are a crusty, orange zest, cream filled pastry of deliciousness.
 We stopped at Pasticceria Capparelli and were blown away with the flavors.

 In typical MLT fashion, we ate one and then proceeded to order three more to take back with us.
 We were incredibly full, but also incredibly happy.

 We walked out of Via Dei Tribunali onto Via Duomo.
 We quickly got a cab there and made back to our 2:30 train back to Rome with plenty of time to spare.
 In our opinion, if you were doing a day trip, this was the perfect amount of time to be in Naples for pizza.
 We ate an incredible amount of food, and did not need to rush around.

 Our only regret?
 We wish we stayed in Naples!
-It was such a unique city with a much more blue collar feel, in a good way, than the rest of Italy.
+It was such a unique city with a much more blue-collar feel, in a good way, than the rest of Italy.
 We wish we stayed and took the underground tour of the city–how cool is that!
-Also, this could be a great jumping off point to go to Mount Vesuvius or to the Amalfi Coast.
+Also, this could be a great jumping off point to go to Mount Vesuvius, the Amalfi Coast and other parts of Southern Italy.
 Either way don’t skip Naples all together, it has more to offer than just pizza!